It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 How could Jingwei fend off three foes at once?
 How could any technique defend against three different weapons?

-Well, I couldn’t tell you.
-Because that’s when I was overcome by the weight of a deep and suffocating darkness.
+Well, I couldn’t tell you because that’s when I was overcome by the weight of a deep and suffocating darkness.

 Later I learned it was a sack.

-I woke up to more darkness.
 I might not have known I was awake if not for the throbbing headache.
 I tried to get up, but my limbs would not comply.
 Every effort was met with the infinite weight of numbness.

 Gruff voices grumbled at each other somewhere in that dark.
 I could not make out the words.
 Maybe they communicated entirely through a series of grunts.

 One of them came closer, grumbling the whole time, and yanked the sack off my head.
-Tornado Hong’s face filled my view and I came to prefer the sack.
+Incandescent Hong’s face filled my view and I came to prefer the sack.
 He looked at me with the kind of affection one ordinarily reserves for a persistent rash.

 I looked past Hong.
 The lighting was poor, but I could see well enough to notice the dirty walls and mismatched furniture.
 A bandit’s hideout!
 Probably an abandoned building somewhere in the city.
 I tried to speak but could only gag.